Teaching and Learning with WWO

 Citation

-For a guide to citing the various kinds of documents published by the Women Writers Project, see here
+For a guide to citing the various kinds of documents published by the Women Writers Project, see our citation resources page.

 Teaching Partners Program

-The WWP recently initiated a program for teachers interested in partnering with us to create and teaching materials that use our Women Writers Online and Women Writers in Review collections.
+The WWP initiated the Teaching Partners Program for teachers interested in partnering with us to create and teaching materials that use our Women Writers Online and Women Writers in Review collections.
 We are sharing the results of these collaborations—including assignments as well as discussions about classroom implementation—in this space and on our blog.
-Read more